9 Types of Wrenches That Belong in Everyone's Garage

 Open End Wrenches

 These are one of the simplest types of one piece wrenches.
-It has two ends of different sizes for the bolts that are hard to reach.
+It has two ends of different sizes for the types of bolts that are hard to reach.
 These two U-shaped ends can be used with several bolts, usually of different sizes in metric or imperial measurements.

 As they are angle oriented, they can easily fit the target both perpendicularly and horizontally.
 Sometimes, this excellent tool is the only solution for loosening or fastening a bolt.
 It's a life saver!